ingadhoc/website/website_sale_ux/README.rst

 #.
 This module add search by public_categ_ids on product website category.
 #.
 Add products ribbon also on shop list view
+#.
+Make the search products for all categories if you are stay in one.

 Installation
 ============